maintained-containers/tcpdump-docker/README.md

     $ docker run --net=host corfr/tcpdump -i eth2 port 80

 If you want storage to happen on your host:
+(the important part is to mount the volume using docker -v, and to write data in that volume using tcpdump -w)

     $ docker run --net=host -v $PWD:/data corfr/tcpdump -i any -w /data/dump.pcap "icmp"

+To analyze the stream live remotely from wireshark:
+(don't forget to filter out traffic on port 22)

+    $ ssh root@remote-host "docker run --rm --net=host corfr/tcpdump -i any -w - not port 22 2>/dev/null" |wireshark -k -i -